Aseyth/BasicsOfAndroid/README.md

 }
 ```

-Implement an interface to notify the state of your request top your view
+Implement an interface to notify the state of your request to your view

 ```java
 public interface ResultHandler<T> {